 A commitment to financial efficacy

-- From 1995 through 2014, MSF-USA allocated more than 85 percent of its expenditures to MSF's social mission–programs and public education activities.
+- From 1995 through 2020, MSF-USA allocated more than 85 percent of its expenditures to MSF's social mission–programs and public education activities.
 Maintaining this standard is a high priority.
-In 2014, more than 88 percent of our spending was directed toward our program services.
 More financial information can be found here.

 - MSF-USA has consistently met all standards of watchdog agencies and is awarded the highest rating for charitable agencies from the American Institute of Philanthropy.